braxtonhall/library-thing/README.md

 _TODO walk through this entire user story with pictures._

+### Find PDF

+While Editing a book, click on the `Find PDF` to search the internet for PDFs of the book.
+Results are pulled from z-lib and libgen, with more websites to be added in the future.

+<sub>Please make sure to check the links!
+They may not be perfect!</sub>

+_TODO walk through this entire user story with pictures._

 ### VBL Banner

 When the extension is used, the LibraryThing banner is replaced with a [Vancouver Black Library](https://www.vancouverblacklibrary.org/), so you can discern whether the extension is active at a glance.